faceki/KYC-HTML/README.md

 * Compress zip folder and keep all files on root folder

-* Change "client_id" and "client_id" and "client_email" in public/assets/js/faceki-startup.js
+* Change "client_id" and "client_id" and "client_email" in /assets/js/faceki-startup.js

 <h1>SDK Setting</h1>
 * Login to Dashboard https://faceki.com/backend >> Integrations >> SDK Setting

-* To control number of document and results based on the ID reauirements
+* To control the number of document and results based on the ID reqauirements

 <h1>Verifications Setting</h1>
 * Login to Dashboard https://faceki.com/backend >> Verifications >> Verification Setting